poiyomi/PoiyomiDocs/docs/color-and-normals/decals.md

 toc_max_heading_level: 4
 ---

 Decals are used to place images onto a UV with specific location, rotation, and blending.
-4 independent Decal sections are available, with extensive base and AudioLink options.
+4 independent Decal sections are available, with extensive base and Audio Link options.

 They can be used to add high resolution designs and details onto a mesh without the base texture having to be higher resolution, or to replace base textures entirely.
 This can allow fun and unique ways to decorate your Avatar with logos, shapes, stickers, or even as a blush emote toggle.